siiky/siiky.github.io/scheme/kless.md

 the class name and be done with it.

-No extending already defined classes, a la Haskell's type classes (with `instance ... where`), or Rust's traits (with `impl`).
+No extending already defined classes, a la Haskell's type classes (with `instance ... where`{.hs}), or Rust's traits (with `impl`{.rs}).
 Put everything inside `kless` and dick-typing does the rest.

 Method overriding on a per object basis is not possible.
 This may be easy to implement.
-One way is to put a table inside the object, from method name to procedure (`Symbol -> Method`), and arrange a way to get and set that procedure from outside the object.
+One way is to put a table inside the object, from method name to procedure (`Symbol -> Method`{.hs}), and arrange a way to get and set that procedure from outside the object.
 A problem arises then: this new method doesn't have the instance variables in scope.
 One could be tempted to think that something like the following solves the problem.

 ```scm
 (define (meth-setter meth-name meth-maker)